wschenk/willschenk.com/content/articles/2020/styling_hugo_diffs/index.md

 The logic seems to work, so lets add the actual diff creation.
 But the diff files match our pattern, so we'll need to add a check to skip over them when we loop over the glob!

 {{% diff "update_patches.sh" "final" %}}

+## Usage

+The idea here is that you are working on an explainable chunk of work.
+You start by getting a base file that everyone can work off of.
+For example, run `npm init -y` and then copy that file to `package.json.base`.
+Then make your changes and run `update_patches.sh` to generate the patch, which will initially just compare `package.json.base` and `package.json`

+Later you want to make another change to the file.
+Before you edit `package.json` make a copy to `package.json.1`, and make your changes again.
+Then run `update_patches.sh` which will regenerate all the diffs for each file.
+Then write about it, and repeat the process as necessary.

 ## Displaying the patch files easily